kevinsawade/start-science-here/README.md

 3. Gromacs
     * Run a molecular dynamics simulation from the comfort of your own home
 4. Installing the Windows subsystem for Linux (Windows users only)
-    * Learn how to run all of the above locally on your Windows PC.
+    * Learn how to run all the above locally on your Windows PC.
 5. Installing Docker
     * platform independent runtimes
 6. Setting up your own python